SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/haproxy.md

 HaProxy logs are now generated on your machine.

-After HaProxy has been setup and configured, the logs have to be sent to a Rsyslog collector then forward to SEKOIA.IO
+After HAProxy has been setup and configured, the logs have to be sent to a Rsyslog collector then forward to SEKOIA.IO

 Here is an example of HAProxy configuration file on Rsyslog to be used (to be adapted):
 ````